 We are a next-generation vaccine company seeking to improve global health by developing superior and novel vaccines designed to prevent or treat some of the most common and deadly infectious diseases worldwide.
 Our cell-free protein synthesis platform enables us to design and produce protein carriers and antigens, the critical building blocks of vaccines, in ways that we believe conventional vaccine technologies currently cannot.
-Our pipeline includes pneumococcal conjugate vaccine, or PCV, candidates that we believe are the most broad-spectrum PCV candidates currently in development, targeting the \$7 billion global pneumococcal vaccine market.
+Our pipeline includes pneumococcal conjugate vaccine, or PCV, candidates that we believe are among the most broad-spectrum PCV candidates currently in development, targeting the \$7 billion global pneumococcal vaccine market.
 Our lead vaccine candidate is VAX-24, a 24-valent investigational PCV.
-We anticipate submitting our initial investigational new drug, or IND, application to the U.S. Food and Drug Administration, or FDA, for VAX-24 and initiating our Phase 1/2 clinical proof-of-concept study in the second half of 2021.
-We expect to announce topline data from this study in 2022.
-Our second PCV, known as VAX-XP, leverages our scalable and modular platform and builds on the technical proof of concept established by VAX-24 and, if approved, would expand the breadth of coverage to at least 30 strains, including emerging strains responsible for invasive pneumococcal disease, or IPD, without compromising immunogenicity due to carrier suppression.
-In addition to our PCV franchise, we are developing a novel conjugate vaccine candidate for Group A Strep and a novel protein vaccine candidate targeting the keystone pathogen responsible for periodontitis.
+We anticipate submitting our initial investigational new drug, or IND, application to the U.S. Food and Drug Administration, or FDA, for VAX-24 between January and June 2022 and initiating our Phase 1/2 clinical proof-of-concept study in adults thereafter.
+We expect to announce topline data from this study between late 2022 and early 2023.
+Our second PCV candidate, known as VAX-XP, leverages our scalable and modular platform and builds on the technical proof of concept established by VAX-24 and, if approved, would expand the breadth of coverage to at least 30 strains without compromising immunogenicity due to carrier suppression.
+In addition to our PCV franchise, we are developing VAX-A1, a novel conjugate vaccine candidate for Group A Strep, and VAX-PG, a novel protein vaccine candidate targeting the keystone pathogen responsible for periodontitis, and other discovery-stage programs.

-Since March 31, 2020, key developments affecting our business include the following:
+Since March 31, 2021, key developments affecting our business include the following: